L4Digital/style-guide-android/KotlinStyleGuide.md

 Global extension functions should be used moderately and only when the extended class source code is not available or modifiable.

 ## License
-    Copyright 2018 L4 Digital, a Globant company.
+    Copyright 2018 Globant.
 All rights reserved.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.